ekohilas/args-amazing-or-approaching/sf-python-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-So if your functions need mutable defaults, the best way to do so is to default them to None, and set the mutable that you want if it hasn't been specified.
+But if you really need mutation, the best way to do so is to default them to None, and set the mutable that you want, if it hasn't been specified.

 > 06:10 (1:10) {5}